mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Our goal is to build the fastest paper airplane, but we first need to answer a question - what paper shape, is ideal for building paper airplanes?

-Form groups of four, to discuss this question for 2 minutes:
+Form groups of three, to discuss this question for 2 minutes:

-"Which paper shape, of those provided will lend to the best plane results and why?"
+"Consider the three choices for paper we have today.
+Which of these will lend to the best plane results and why?"

 > <i class="fa fa-magic"></i> Ask groups to share the more popular opinions emerging in their group.
 Try to draw out whether there were any opinions dismissed early on, and what played a role in forming group opinion.
-Maybe there was never a consensus, draw this out as well.
-Key message **proving opinions is  hard and time consuming**.
+Maybe there was never a consensus, draw this out as well. **Proving opinions is  hard and time consuming**.

 ### Experience